nikitavoloboev/data/tools/tools.md

 - [golinks](https://github.com/prologic/golinks) - Web app that allows you to create smart bookmarks, commands and aliases by pointing your web browser's default search engine at a running instance.
 - [Parabola](https://parabola.io/) - Hand off your routine data tasks by describing them in Parabola.
 Build once, reuse infinitely. ([Article](https://www.tomosman.com/posts/what-is-parabola))
 - [Exploding Topics](https://explodingtopics.com/) - We surface rapidly growing topics before they take off.
+- [Nuclino](https://www.nuclino.com/) - Lightweight and collaborative wiki for all your team's knowledge, docs, and notes.
 - [Timber](https://timber.io/) - New kind of cloud-based logging system designed for applications and developers.
 - [Bit.sv](https://bit.sv/) - New content network that lets anyone earn money from their interests.
 - [Drift](https://www.drift.com/) - Connect Your Sales Teams With Your Future Customers.